lypitech/playground-area/db/benchmark.md

 - **PostgreSQL**

-  - Point fort : très robuste, riche en fonctionnalités (ACID, extensions comme PostGIS), idéal pour applications critiques et analyses avancées.
+  - Strength: very robust, feature-rich (ACID, extensions like PostGIS), ideal for mission-critical and analytics-heavy apps.
-  - Point faible : plus complexe à administrer et optimiser que MariaDB.
+  - Weakness: more complex to administer and optimize than MariaDB.

 - **MongoDB**

-  - Point fort : flexibilité et scalabilité excellentes, parfaitement adapté aux environnements Big Data et données non structurées.
+  - Strength: excellent flexibility and scalability, perfect for Big Data and unstructured data.
-  - Point faible : gestion des transactions moins robuste que les bases SQL traditionnelles.
+  - Weakness: transaction handling less robust than SQL databases.

 - **MariaDB**
-  - Point fort : simplicité, compatibilité avec MySQL, bonne performance pour les applications web standards.
+  - Strength: simplicity, MySQL compatibility, solid performance for standard web apps.
-  - Point faible : moins riche en fonctionnalités avancées et moins adapté aux gros volumes de données non structurées.
+  - Weakness: lacks advanced features, not suited for large unstructured datasets.